alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ---
 layout: post
 title: "A search engine in 80 lines of Python."
-description:
+description: In this post I explain how I built a search engine from scratch using python.
+The resulting search engine is used to search in the posts of the blogs I follow.
 tags:
 toc: false
 ---

-Last September I joined Wallapop as a Search Data Scientist.
-Since then, I've working with Solr, an open source search engine based on Lucene.
-While I understand the basics of a search engine I wanted to implement one from scratch to better understand it.
-Also, one of my current goals is to make small websites great again (read [The Small Website Discoverability Crisis](https://www.marginalia.nu/log/19-website-discoverability-crisis/)), and building a custom search engine free of pages optimized for Google's SEO is the first step.
+Last September I hopped on board with [Wallapop](https://www.wallapop.com/) as a Search Data Scientist and since then part of my work has been working with [Solr](https://solr.apache.org/), an open source search engine based on [Lucene](https://lucene.apache.org/).
+I've got the basics of how a search engine works, but I had this itch to understand it even better.
+So, I rolled up my sleeves and decided to build one from scratch.

+Now, let's talk goals.
+Ever heard of the "[Small Website Discoverability Crisis](https://www.marginalia.nu/log/19-website-discoverability-crisis/)"?
+The problem it's basically that small websites, ones like this one, are impossible to be found using Google or any other search engine.
+My mission?
+Making those tiny websites great again.
+I believe in bringing back the glory of the little guys, away from the Google SEO frenzy.

-So this post is to explain how I've built a search engine from scratch using Python.
-As usual, all the code I've used can be found on my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
+In this post I will walk you through the journey of buliding a search engine from scratch using Python.
+As usual, all the code I've written can be found on my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
 This implementation doesn't pretend to be a production-ready search engine, just a usable toy example showing how a search engine works under the hood.

-Also, let me be sincere and admit I've lied a little bit in the post title.
-Indeed, the search engine I've implemented is around 80 lines of python, but I've also wrote some complementary code (to download data and expose an API) that's over 80 lines.
-However, I think the interesting part of this project is the search engine which has 80 lines.
+Also, let me be sincere and admit I've exaggerated a little bit in the post title.
+Indeed, the search engine I've implemented is around 80 lines of Python, but I've also written some complementary code (data crawler, API, HTML templates, etc.) that's over makes the whole project a bit bigger.
+However, I think the interesting part of this project is the search engine which has less than 80 lines.

 PS.
 After writing this post and `microsearch` I realized that Bart de Goede did [something similar](https://github.com/bartdegoede/python-searchengine) a couple of years ago.
 My implementation is very similar to Bart's, but in my case, I think I did some things better, in particular (1) my crawler is async, which makes things much faster, and (2) I've implemented a user interface that allows to interact with the search engine.

 # microsearch

-Let me show now what I did to build this search engine.
-A search engine is composed of four parts: (1) a crawler, (2) an inverse index, (3) a ranker, and (4) an interface.
-In each of the following sections, I'll explain each concept from a theoretical point of view, and how I've implemented it.
+Now, let's delve into the components that make up `microsearch` and explore how I crafted each element: (1) the crawler, (2) the inverse index, (3) the ranker, and (4) the interface.
+In the following sections, I'll provide both theoretical descriptions and practical details on how each concept was implemented in my project.

 ## Crawler